Coordination of Benefits

 - That group health coverage is through a current or former employer.

-When the Medicare beneficiary meets the above conditions, he/she is primary under the group health coverage for a specific period of time known as the Coordination of Benefit (COB) period.
+When the Medicare beneficiary meets the above conditions, he/she is primary under the group health coverage for a specific period of time known as the COB period.
 The COB period always begins on the first date of entitlement, and all medical services are covered by the group health coverage – not just renal services.

-If the individual became entitled to Medicare due to ESRD, they have a 30-month COB period, beginning with the first date of entitlement.
+If the individual became entitled to Medicare due to ESRD on or after March 1, 1996, they have a 30-month COB period, beginning with the first date of entitlement.

 - Medicare was already paying primary for a Medicare-eligible individual due to attaining age 65 or disability because they did not fall under either the Working-Aged or Disability provisions.